Multi-Modal Analysis of Body-Worn Camera Recordings: Evaluating Novel Methods for Measuring Police Implementation of Procedural Justice

-The wider potential of body-worn cameras (BWCs) to improve practices and outcomes in policing has gone largely unrealized.
+The project seeks to develop the wider potential of body-worn cameras (BWCs) to improve practices and outcomes in policing.

 Project Overview

 Although the use of body-worn cameras (BWCs) has expanded rapidly, the capacity to efficiently analyze the enormous amount of data collected by BWCs lags far behind.
 As a result, the wider potential of BWCs to improve practices and outcomes of policing has gone largely unrealized.
-The purpose of this project is two-fold: (1) develop novel techniques to automate analysis of BWC recordings of police-community interactions and evaluate officers’ adherence to principles of procedural justice and; (2) use a randomized controlled trial to assess the accuracy of those techniques by systematically comparing them to evaluations of BWCs recordings done manually by human raters under conditions of high and low procedural justice.
+The purpose of this project is two-fold: (1) develop programming algorithms to automate analysis of BWC recordings of police-community interactions and evaluate officers’ adherence to principles of procedural justice, and (2) systematically compare the algorithmic evaluations of BWC recordings to ones done manually by human raters under conditions of high and low procedural justice.

-This project has significant potential to transform the way police agencies use body-worn camera (BWC) data as a training tool that will help to promote more constructive police-citizen interactions.
-The tools that we propose to develop and test will make it possible for agencies to evaluate large amounts of BWC footage in far more accurate, efficient, and cost-effective ways than the status quo of random sampling and unstructured supervisory review.
+This project has significant potential to transform how police agencies use body-worn camera (BWC) data as a training tool that will help to promote more constructive police-citizen interactions.
+The tools developed will make it possible for agencies to evaluate large amounts of BWC footage in far more accurate, efficient, and cost-effective ways than the status quo of random sampling and unstructured supervisory review.
 The tools can also be used by agencies to develop department-wide measures of procedural justice to support the rating and evaluation of officers’ encounters with citizens and to track their performance over time across the entire agency, as well as within particular working groups.
-Once fully implemented, agencies that use COMPSTAT could use the tools we will develop to systematically track trends in procedural justice in the same way that they now track crime statistics.
+Once fully implemented, agencies could use the tools to systematically track trends in procedural justice in the same way that they now track crime statistics.

 Methodology